 Do you need a guide to visit the La Fortuna hanging bridges?

-Sky Adventures requires a guided tour while Mistico allows free exploration of the park.
-While Mistico does not require a tour guide, both parks offer different guided tour options.
+Sky Adventures and Mistico both allow free exploration of the park.
+While they do not require a tour guide, both parks offer different guided tour options.
 These tours can include pick-up from your hotel and different experiences within the park.

 The Skywalk

-We loved that this tour was guided!
+We chose the guided tour and loved it!
 We would have easily missed half of the birds and animals that our guide pointed out.
 They are experts in the area so having a guide with us made the experience so much better.

 Mistico

-Mistico Park can be explored on your own without a guided tour.
-The entrance fee to Mistico allows for a self-guided experience in which you can tour the park on your own and at your own pace.
+Mistico Park can also be explored on your own or on a guided tour.
+The self-guided experience at Mistico allows you to tour the park on your own and at your own pace.

 If you have your own transportation but want to do a guided tour through the park, that’s an option too!
 Tours are available in Spanish, English, and French and are offered at 8 am, 9 am, 10 am, 12 pm, 1 pm, and 2 pm.
 Early birds may like taking a guided bird-watching tour offered at 6 am.
 There is also a twilight tour offered at 4:30 pm and a nighttime tour at 6 pm.